guti1/udacity_drl_nd/exercises/projects/project2_continous_control/solution/README.md

     follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)
     , and then download the environment for the **Linux** operating system above._)

-  Since the setup of the repo is aimed for docker-based development i suggest to choose the headless versions.
+  Since the setup of the repo is aimed for docker-based development I suggest to choose the headless versions.
 After downloading the environment please check the usage in the notebook [here](../Continuous_Control.ipynb)

 - Docker-based execution